officiallysingh/spring-boot-spark-kubernetes/spark-job-service/README.md

 * `jobs`:- A Map of each Job's configurations you wish to trigger from this service.
 Each job must be provided with some basic mandatory configurations and a few optional configurations.
   * `main-class-name`:- Fully qualified Main class name of the Spark Job.
 Its mandatory, as Spark needs to launch the Job by running its main class.
   * `jar-file`:- Jar file path of the Spark Job.
-This jar file is used in `spark-submit` command to launch the Job.
+Its also mandatory, as this jar file is used in `spark-submit` command to launch the Job.
-  * `env`:- Environment variables specific to this job.
+  * `env`:- Optional environment variables specific to this job.
 It overrides the common environment variables at `spark-launcher.env`.
-  * `spark-config`:- Spark configurations specific to this job.
+  * `spark-config`:- Optional spark configurations specific to this job.
 It overrides the common Spark configurations in this `application.yml`.
-  You can unset any configuration coming from common spark configuration by setting it to `` (blank) here.
+  You can also unset any configuration coming from common spark configuration by setting it to `` (blank) here.

 > [!IMPORTANT]
 > Job names `daily-sales-report-job` and `logs-analysis-job` given as keys in `spark-launcher.jobs` Map, are used in Job start Request.